Wood products - production and trade

 Tropical wood imports to the EU

 The EU has agreed a voluntary scheme titled the Forest Law Enforcement, Governance and Trade (FLEGT) action plan to fight illegal logging and associated trade.
 One key element of the plan is to ensure that only legally harvested timber is imported to the EU.
-The EU's legal framework for the scheme is Regulation 2173/2005 on the establishment of a FLEGT licensing scheme for imports of timber into the European Community’ and a 2008 Regulation 1024/2008 laying down detailed measures for the introduction of the scheme.
+The EU's legal framework for the scheme is Regulation (EC) No 2173/2005 on the establishment of a FLEGT licensing scheme for imports of timber into the European Community’ and a 2008 Regulation (EC) No 1024/2008 laying down detailed measures for the introduction of the scheme.

 Bilateral FLEGT agreements between the EU and various tropical wood producing nations are designed to halt trade in illegal timber, notably with a license scheme to verify the legality of timber exported to the EU.
 Agreements have been concluded or are being negotiated with fifteen tropical countries that have signed or are in the process of signing voluntary partnership agreements (VPAs) with the EU: Cameroon, the Central African Republic, Ghana, Indonesia, Liberia, Congo (Republic of the Congo), Côte d’Ivoire, the Democratic Republic of the Congo, Gabon, Guyana, Honduras, Laos, Malaysia, Thailand and Vietnam.